Advertisement

 What is basque cheesecake?

 Originating from the Spanish coastal town of San Sebastian, basque cheesecake typically consists of a combination of cream, sugar and eggs.
-This classic Spanish dessert differs from other baked cheesecakes as it doesn't have a crust.
-Instead, it is baked at high temperature to give its signature 'burnt' surface, which also holds it together.
+This classic Spanish dessert differs from other baked cheesecakes, as it doesn't have a crust.
+Instead, it is baked at high temperature to create its signature 'burnt' top, which also holds it together.

-Cut some apricots in half, toss with a little honey and a splash of Vin Santo or Spanish sherry for a boozy kick and roast at 200C/180C fan/gas 6 for 15 mins.
+• Roasted apricots: Cut apricots in half, toss with honey and a splash of Vin Santo or Spanish sherry, and roast at 200C/180C fan/gas 6 for 15 mins

-Steep some strawberries and raspberries in a little sugar and lemon juice.
-The acidity helps balance out the rich cheesecake.
+• Macerated berries: Steep strawberries and raspberries in sugar and lemon juice – the acidity helps balance out the rich cheesecake

 Recipe from Good Food magazine, August 2021